Program Director: Alescia L. DeVasher Bethea

-If an individual who has previously been dismissed from the ADU DNAP Program due to academic failure desires to return to the DNAP program, he or she must re-apply during the normal application cycle for the next available class.
+If an individual who has previously been dismissed from the AHU DNAP Program due to academic failure desires to return to the DNAP program, he or she must re-apply during the normal application cycle for the next available class.
 Should a vacancy occur in the DNAP program which is compatible with matriculation of the academically failed/dismissed student, the NAP may extend an invitation for reapplication to the DNAP program.
 Individuals/ applicants must submit required admission paperwork and fees.
 An invitation for application does not signify acceptance into the DNAP program.
 Academically/didactically failed/dismissed individuals desiring to be considered to reapplication should submit a letter of intent to the NAP Program Admission Manager.
 If an individual is accepted into the DNAP program again, at the time of readmission, NAP faculty will design an individualized course of study for the readmitted student, which may include repeating coursework successfully completed previously and directed study classes.

-- Meet all the requirements of ADU and the NAP for the Doctor of Nurse Anesthesia Practice (DNAP) degree, including completion of any extended time due to schedule changes in conjunction with a Performance Improvement Contract or penalties incurred in the program, as assigned by the NAP.
+- Meet all the requirements of AHU and the NAP for the Doctor of Nurse Anesthesia Practice (DNAP) degree, including completion of any extended time due to schedule changes in conjunction with a Performance Improvement Contract or penalties incurred in the program, as assigned by the NAP.

 - Meet all the requirements of the accrediting/approval bodies for licensure and certification.

 - Complete all DNAP-labeled program courses with a grade of 3.0 (“B”) or better.

 - Complete the overall sequence of courses with a grade point average of 3.00 or better.

 - Complete courses with a grade of 3.00 (“B”) or better, with the exception of no more than one such course with a grade of 2.00 (“C”).

 - Complete all clinical practicum courses with a grade of “Pass”.